jlr84/shn/README.md

 Running SHNet in this configuration will work for development and (basic) testing; however, full functionality is not present.

-These are the main limitations of this, limited, install:
+These are the main limitations of this limited install:
 * The Agent Module is NOT running within a Xen-based hypervisor.
 This results in any functionality related to actually controlling VUD's (VMs) **being non-functional**.
 * The ESM Module is NOT running inside a VUD, as designed and described above.
 Correct implementation would include the ESM automatically running upon the start of each VUD.

 ## Deployment

-To setup SHNet for full functionality, start with the above basic setup.
+To set up SHNet for full functionality, start with the above basic setup.
 Perform the basic setup on the host you intend to run the Monitor and Controller modules.
 With that complete, do the following:

 ### Agent Setup

 **Step 1: Install Ubuntu with Xen**
-On a second host, follow the directions listed below under *Additional References: Xen Project Hypervisor Install* to setup an Ubuntu Xen Machine.
+On a second host, follow the directions listed below under *Additional References: Xen Project Hypervisor Install* to set up an Ubuntu Xen Machine.

 **Step 2: Create Base VM (VUD) Image**
 (Reference the *Manually Create a PV Guest VM* section of https://help.ubuntu.com/community/Xen for more detail.)